lulujiang219/EcoliBowtie2AlignmentAnalysis/README.md

 This steps uses two tools from the bcftools suite -- mpileup and call -- to detect variants (like SNPs and indels) from a sorted BAM file of sequence alignments.

 First, `bcftools mpileup` is used to help in visualizing how reads from the query align to each position in the ecoli reference genome.
-Then, we pass the pileup file in BCF format to `bcftools call' to determine where the sample differs from the reference based on the pileup of aligned reads.
+Then, we pass the pileup file in BCF format to `bcftools call` to determine where the sample differs from the reference based on the pileup of aligned reads.

 ```
 bcftools mpileup -Ou -f ecolicompletegenome.fasta output_sorted.bam | bcftools call -Ov -mv -o variants.vcf